 Tip 1 – use reputable directories

 Did you know anyone can set up and call themselves a ‘counsellor’? so how do you know if someone is qualified and safe?
 And how do make sense of all the qualifications anyway?

 Well, my top tip here is only to search on reputable directories.
 You need to look for therapists who are part of a governing body such as the BACP, UKCP or similar.
 This means that they work to a certain standard AND that there will be a formal complaints procedure should you need it.
 Beware any counsellors not willing to work within the protection of a professional association.

 Click on the following to see my top directories:

 Counsellors should have a counselling qualification, such as a Level 4 certificate (in counselling, obviously!), a diploma or degree (or higher) and you should be able to Google the awarding body to check it is legit.

 Tip 2 – Be clear about what you want

 Two good questions to ask yourself are: why counselling?
 And why now?
 It will help you if you can articulate your ideas on this, as a counsellor will probably ask you something along these lines when you first meet.

-Also, ask yourself what you would like in a therapy set up.
+What you would like in a therapy set up?
 Is your preference for a particular gender of counsellor?
 Sexual orientation?
 Faith?
 Would you like them to be a certain age or have particular personal experience of an issue?
 Do you need an easy access location, somewhere you can bring your guide dog / support dog, or somewhere you can use a hearing loop or sign language?

 Also, have a think about what topic you want to talk about, and whether the counsellor has experience and expertise in that area.
 For issues such as bereavement, sexuality, couples and family counselling, neuro-diversity, adoption, separation (to name but a few), your chosen counsellor should have relevant training, which they should be open about and willing to share with you.
 Some topics, such as adoption or under 18s work, requires specific training.